big-wisdom/Endeavor/README.md

 * In physics there's this concept of de-dimensionalizing.
 Or rather, usefulizing units.
 You could understand your time in units of time/rent-payment by dividing time up into units of amount of time you have to work to pay for rent.
 Then a useless number, like an "8-hour" shift becomes a useful number.
 Like if rent is $700 and you make $13/hour, then 54 hours is one rent payment.
 So your shift is about 1/7th of a rent payment.
 Or if a meal is $20, then an 8-hour shift is a 5-meal shift which is an "eat for almost two days" shift.
 You could even average how much you spend per day from your budget and measure how much you make compared to that.
 You could make a unit that is (% of monthly expenses), like if you spend $1200/month, your % unit would be $12.
 Then an 8 hour shift would be about an 8% shift.

+* the concept of a repeating endeavor block as an endeavor block generator is interesting.
+Just thinking of generators is interesting.
+What generates endeavors?
+What generates tasks? a generator could be an API that I reach out to to get new tasks like Canvas or something

 ## UI Notes
 * NAVIGATION BAR: So I'm thinkin that the bottom selector might be a [NavigationBar](https://api.flutter.dev/flutter/material/NavigationBar-class.html) bar that goes into the [Scaffold's](https://api.flutter.dev/flutter/material/Scaffold-class.html) bottomNavigationBar property